 - Barrel Extension: M4 Nitride Coated

-- Feed Ramps: M4 cut Barrel extension
+- Feed Ramps: M4 cut barrel extension

-- Weight: 2 Lbs 5oz.
+- Weight: 2 lbs 5oz.

 What is 5R Rifling?

-“5R is the form of rifling I developed for use in most target barrels and in many sporting barrels,” he explained.
-“These barrels have 5 grooves, and the lands have angular sides.
+“5R is the form of rifling I developed for use in most target barrels and many sporting barrels,” he explained.
+“These barrels have five grooves, and the lands have angular sides.
 I have observed that bullet jackets will deform such that they remain closer to the R-form lands than they will to the sharp-edged lands present in conventional-style rifling.
 This reduces powder fouling at the corner of the grooves.
 The angled form of the lands also helps to reduce jacket failures in quick-twist barrels.”

-NO shipping to District of Columbia (Washington, D.C.); Massachusetts; Connecticut; Chicago, Cook County, Deerfield, Highland Park or Aurora Illinois; New Jersey; New York; Puerto Rico; Hawaii; or Canada.
-NO international shipping all must be within the 48 Contiguous United States.
+NO shipping to the District of Columbia (Washington, D.C.); Massachusetts; Connecticut; Chicago, Cook County, Deerfield, Highland Park or Aurora Illinois; New Jersey; New York; Puerto Rico; Hawaii; or Canada.
+NO international shipping must be within the 48 Contiguous United States.
 NO APO/PPO/FPO’s.